Hua-Zhou/ConstrainedLasso.jl/docs/src/demo/prostate.md

 ```
 ![](prostate.svg)

-Following is the model fit using `GLMNet` package.
+Below, we solve the same problem using `GLMNet.jl` package.

 ```@example lasso
 using GLMNet;